hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 If the `push.mobileclient` scope is mapped to a **security check**, you need to make sure matching **challenge handlers** exist and are registered before using any of the Push APIs.
 {: ios}

-> Learn more about challenge handlers in the [credential validation](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/ios/) tutorial.
+Learn more about challenge handlers in the [credential validation](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/ios/) tutorial.
+{: note}
 {: ios}

 #### Client-side